AppView

 Section titled “category_event”Events of this type are sent to clients when a category has been created, updated, or deleted.
 When the event is delete, all data except the uri and event can be omitted.

-{ event: 'upsert' | 'delete'; uri: string; community: string; name: string; channelOrder: string[];}channel_event
+{ event: 'upsert' | 'delete'; uri: string; community?: string; name?: string; channelOrder?: string[];}channel_event

 Section titled “channel_event”Events of this type are sent to clients when a channel has been created, updated, or deleted.
 When the event is delete, all data except the uri and event can be omitted.
+On upsert, category is always present so clients can place the channel in the correct category without a follow-up fetch.

-Section titled “message_event”Events of this type are sent to clients when a message has been sent, edited, or deleted.
-When the event is delete, all data except the uri and event can be omitted.
+Section titled “role_event”Events of this type are sent to clients when a role has been created, updated, or deleted.
+When the event is delete, all data except uri is omitted.
+On upsert, community, name, permissions, and position are always present.

-{ event: 'upsert' | 'delete'; uri: string; channel: string; text: string; facets: facet[]; createdAt: string; indexedAt: string; edited: boolean; parent: string; attachments: blob[];}reaction_event
+{ event: 'upsert' | 'delete'; uri: string; community?: string; name?: string; color?: string; permissions?: string[]; position?: number; hoisted?: boolean; mentionable?: boolean;}message_event

-{ event: 'added' | 'removed'; uri: string; emoji: string; target: string;}user_event
+{ event: 'added' | 'removed'; uri: string; emoji?: string; target?: string;}user_event

 Section titled “user_event”Events of this type are sent to clients when a user the client knows about has updated their Bluesky profile or Colibri status.

-{ did: string; status?: { emoji?: string; text: string; state: 'online' | 'away' | 'dnd' | 'offline'; }; profile: { displayName?: string; avatar?: blob; banner?: blob; description?: string; handle: string; };}typing_event
+{ did: string; status?: { emoji?: string; text: string; state: 'online' | 'away' | 'dnd' | 'offline'; }; profile: { displayName?: string; avatar?: blob; banner?: blob; description?: string; isBot: boolean; handle: string; };}typing_event

 Section titled “typing_event”Events of this type are sent to clients when a user is typing in the channel the user is currently viewing.
 For notes on how to report this to the AppView, see the view message type.